lightmaster/WX-HWS/README.md

 # What's New in this Version WX-HWS-UB40-FFT

-Built on the current Meteobridge Version MB-UB40-FFT and is visually identical Latest design features
+Built on the current Meteobridge Version MB-UB40-FFT and is visually identical.

+Latest design features.

-Harnesses the power of the WeeWX database to generate graphs ans statiscal data Additional pop-up windows for statistical data Introduces the concept of a WeeWX-api
+Harnesses the power of the WeeWX database to generate graphs and statiscal data.

+Additional pop-up windows for statistical data.

+Introduces the concept of a WeeWX-api.

-Meteobridge to WeeWX variable look-up table
+Meteobridge to WeeWX variable look-up table.

 # Demo